---tar-pdf-upload STR
+--upload STR

-After finishing the build, run make dist-lzip pdf to build an Lzip tarball and pdf manual.
-Then rename the tarball suffix to -latest.tar.lz (instead of the version number).
-Then use secure copy (scp, part of the SSH tools) to copy the tarball and PDF to the server and directory specified in the value to this option.
-For example --tar-pdf-upload my-server:dir, will copy the two files to the dir directory of my-server.
+Activate the --dist (-D) option, then use secure copy (scp, part of the SSH tools) to copy the tarball and PDF to the src and pdf sub-directories of the specified server and its directory (value to this option).
+For example --upload my-server:dir, will copy the tarball in the dir/src, and the PDF manual in dir/pdf of my-server server.
+It will then make a symbolic link in the top server directory to the tarball that is called gnuastro-latest.tar.lz.